Petch62/dashy/docs/theming.md

 - `item.color` - Font and icon color for a given item
 - `item.backgroundColor` - Background color for a given icon

+### Typography

+Essential fonts bundled within the app are located within `./src/assets/fonts/`.
+All optional fonts that are used by themes are stored in `./public/fonts/`, if you want to add your own font, this is where you should put it.
+As with assets, if you're using Docker then using a volume to link a directory on your host system with this path within the container will make management much easier.

+Fonts which are not being used by the current theme are **not** fetched on page load.
+They are instead only loaded into the application if and when they are required.
+So having multiple themes with various typefaces shouldn't have any negative impact on performance.

+Full credit to the typographers behind each of the included fonts.
+Specifically: Matt McInerney, Christian Robertson, Haley Fiege, Peter Hull, Cyreal and the legendary Vernon Adams

 ### CSS Variables

 All colors as well as other variable values (such as borders, border-radius, shadows) are specified as CSS variables.
 This makes theming the application easy, as you only need to change a given color or value in one place.
 You can find all variables in [`color-palette.scss`](https://github.com/Lissy93/dashy/blob/master/src/styles/color-palette.scss) and the themes which make use of these color variables are specified in [`color-themes.scss`](https://github.com/Lissy93/dashy/blob/master/src/styles/color-themes.scss)